 The view of downtown Seattle while traveling south on the I-5 is pretty great and is also the cause of traffic congestion on this section of the interstate.
 On a clear day, cars slow to a crawl and gawkers lean out of their windows to take photos, completely unaware of the traffic problems they are causing.

-As I was taking photos and marvelling at the fact that I was standing in the middle of the I-5, I asked Peter to take a few photos of me.
+As I was taking photos and marveling at the fact that I was standing in the middle of the I-5, I asked Peter to take a few photos of me.
 Per usual, he provided no clue as to when he was tapping the photo button so here is me after my tap dance which got lots of cheers from passing bikers.
-Is it just me or do the lamp posts resemble giant IUDs?

-A mere 10 minutes after the above photo we arrived back at Safeco field.
-We were drenched, full of road spray and freezing cold.
+A mere 10 minutes after the above photo we arrived back at Safeco Field (now T-Mobile Park).
+We were drenched, full of road spray, and freezing cold.
 Even given the shit weather, it was 100 percent worth it to get out of our cozy bed to participate in this once-in-a-lifetime ride – or maybe not once-in-a-lifetime.
 Perhaps there will be more delays in the gazillion dollar tunnel and there’ll be one more Emerald City Ride along the Alaskan Way Viaduct and Battery Street Tunnel next year.